There are some common side effects during pregnancy which you may experience throughout each trimester.

 Your naturopath or herbalist can make you a gentle liver tonic, or you can try two cups of roasted dandelion root tea each day.
 This can be taken with a splash of milk and a teaspoon of honey.
 If you are unable to keep any food and/or fluids down, please consult your midwife or doctor, who can assess you and see if you require further attention or hospitalisation to prevent dehydration.

-Pregnancy Side Effect #12 – Rib Pain / Soreness
+Side Effects During Pregnancy Tip #12 – Rib Pain / Soreness

 Rib pain can range from mild to extremely sore and tender ribs and is usually felt on the right side, just below the breasts.
 Mainly occurring in the third trimester, it can be more painful when sitting.
 Rib pain is caused from the uterus pressing into the abdomen, squashing your ribs, as well as baby kicking or punching the area.
 The only real ways to help here are to make yourself as comfortable as possible by wearing lose fitting clothes and supporting yourself with cushions when lying down.
 The pain will likely subside when baby drops (into your pelvic cavity) in preparation for birth.